 1.)
 Explore Pembrokeshire National Park

-Pembrokeshire National Park is perched right on the coast of south-west Wales and the perfect place to explore the country’s rugged, natural, coastline.
-It’s one of the only national parks in West Wales and is easily up there as one of the best things to do in West Wales if you love nature.
+Pembrokeshire National Park is perched right on the coast of south-west Wales and is the perfect place to explore the country’s rugged, natural coastline.

 Read more: Best National Parks to visit in the UK

 2.)
-Visit Aberystwyth
+Aberystwyth

 West Wales is a relatively rural region of the United Kingdom, with very little in terms of big cities and glimmering city lights.
-That being said, there’s one town that should definitely be on your radar – Aberystwyth.
+That being said, there’s one town that should be on your radar – Aberystwyth.

 3.)
 Take the steam train to Devil’s Bridge

 Once in Devil’s Bridge, make sure to take a ramble in and around the Waterfalls that are much less devilish than you might think.
+Oh, and pack some comfy shoes, there’s a bit of mud on the trails if it has been raining.
+You’ll have the best time!

 Read more: Best things to do in Wales

 4.)
-Ride the Cambrian Coastal Route
+Cambrian Coastal Route

 Grab your hiking boots, plan your trip and enjoy the stunning views from the top.
-If you’re an experienced hiker, you’ll find the hike up Snowdon pretty enjoyable, on the other hand, if you’re a novice (like me) you may well want to take it slow with lots of little breaks for water and cheeky chocolate (or two).
+If you’re an experienced hiker, you’ll find the hike up Snowdon pretty enjoyable; on the other hand, if you’re a novice (like me), you may well want to take it slow with lots of little breaks for water and cheeky chocolate (or two).

 The whole park is stunning and easily up there as one of the best things to do in West Wales.